SERVICE CONTACT DETAILS

 Overnight community respite: BARKUMA overnight respite offers low level respite in a cottage style facility.
 Accessing Barkuma overnight respite will require a face to face assessment by Community Options Barkuma Coordinator.

-Please click on the link Barkuma Respite Services for details relating to Cottage and Centre based Respite Care Information.
+Please click on Barkuma Respite Services for details relating to Cottage and Centre based Respite Care Information.

 Community and Home Support